sannapa2016/omnichannel-nba-engine/README.md

 ### *AI-Driven Orchestration for HCP Engagement*

 The `omnichannel-nba-engine` is a predictive analytics framework designed to optimize Health Care Professional (HCP) engagement across digital and personal channels.
-As seen in the repository structure (**{0138679D-8054-489E-9CA9-C33B6A89DE0E}.png**), this project integrates data generation, model training, and a deployment-ready app to tell a complete story of modern "Commercial Excellence."
+As seen in the repository structure, this project integrates data generation, model training, and a deployment-ready app to tell a complete story of modern "Commercial Excellence."

 ## The Strategic Problem: Content Saturation